-SOSEC is a for-profit entity founded in the early 1930s.
-It has a catalog of about 400,000 songs from over 30,000 members and takes in about \$500 million per year in fees.
-It charges no membership fee, but membership is by invitation only.
+SOSEC, a for-profit entity founded in the early 1930s, has a catalog of some 400,000 songs from over 30,000 members.
+It has about \$500 million per year in fee revenue.
+Membership is without charge but by invitation only.
+Despite its smaller library, SOSEC gets leverage from its roster of can't-live-without talent, such as British singer-songwriter Abele, whose albums include 20 Give or Take One and Five Squared.